 We ran various scripts in SQL and AppleScript to sift through the data and create early schematics to find answers to our questions.
 Like, where do the most generous people live?
 Or who spends the most on train travel?

 The visualization also needed to show off a ‘normal’ day of spending.
 We ruled out more ‘unusual’ global days like Black Friday and Mexico’s Day of the Dead, settling on a Thursday in July.

 Weaving data into narrative via a detailed storyboard, the animation moved between maps of countries and continents, steadily revealing the patterns within the transactions.

-If you happen to visit Visa in San Francisco, you can see the piece displayed in their visitor centre and HQ reception areas.
-Or, hit the link.
+If you happen to be in San Francisco, you can see the project displayed in Visa’s visitor centre and HQ reception areas.
+Or just watch it right now.

 Get in touch:email@example.com